William G. Harrell: Final days

 After the war, Harrell worked for the Veteran's Administration.
 He specialized in helping other amputees.
 He married and had children.
 Sergeant Harrell died on August 9, 1964, in San Antonio, Texas, and was laid to rest in Fort Sam Houston National Cemetery, San Antonio.

-The tragic circumstances surrounding Harrell's death remain a mystery.
+The tragic circumstances surrounding Harrell's death remains a mystery.
 On the evening of August 8, 1964, Harrell had been at a party with friends.
 Sometime after midnight on August 9, in his own residence, Harrell shot and killed his friends, Edward and Geraldine Zumwalt, and then turned the gun on himself.
 The bodies were discovered the following morning by Harrell's family when they returned from an out-of-town trip.
 The motivation for the killings was never determined.